 Calgary Civic Symphony

-Calgary Civic Symphony has been performing for Calgarians for 41 years.
+Calgary Civic Symphony has been performing for Calgarians for more than 40 years.
 The orchestra is made up of amateur musicians who volunteer their time for the love of the music.

 United’s partnership with the Civic Symphony includes sponsoring the CCS concertmaster Craig Hutchenreuther, residents attending concerts at the Jack Singer Concert Hall, and Craig and his colleagues performing at United communities.